Intersection theory and Siegel-Veech constants for Prym eigenform loci in $\Omega\mathcal{M}_3(2,2)^{\rm odd}$: Introduction

 By definition, all of the loci $\Omega E_D(2,2)^\odd$ are contained in the locus $\tilde{\cQ}(4,-1^4)$ of canonical double covers of quadratic differentials in the stratum $\cQ(4,-1^2)$.
 It follows from the main result of~\cite{AN16} that $\tilde{\cQ}(4,-1^4)$ contains a unique proper rank two invariant suborbifods $\tilde{\cH}(2)$ consisting of unramified double covers of surfaces in $\Omega \cM_2(2)$.
 Since $\Omega E_D(2,2)^\odd$ is clearly not contained in $\tilde{\cH}(2)$ for any $D$, it follows from the results of~\cite{EMM13} (see also \cite{Doz19}) that as $D \to +\infty$ the $\SL(2,\R)$-invariant probability measure supported on $\Omega_1E_D(2,2)^\odd$ equidistributes to the one supported on $\tilde{\cQ}_1(4,-1^4)$ ($\tilde{\cQ}_1(4,-1^4)$ is the space of surfaces of unit area in $\tilde{\cQ}(4,-1^4)$).
 As a consequence, as $D \to \infty$, the sequence $c_k^{SV}(D)$ converges to the corresponding Siegel-Veech constant of $\tilde{\cQ}(4,-1^4)$ that we denote by $\tilde{c}_k^{SV}(4,-1^4)$.
 Following the strategy of Eskin-Masur-Zorich~\cite{EMZ03} (see also \cite{Gouj15, Gouj16}), one can compute $\tilde{c}_k^{SV}(4,-1^4)$ from the Masur-Veech volumes of $\tilde{\cQ}_1(4,-1^4)$ and its boundary strata.
 It turns out that we have

-In a forthcoming work, we will prove that the constants $c^{SV}_k(D)$ is indeed independent of $D$ and has the expected value.
-It is worth noticing that in genus two, Bainbridge~\cite{Bai:GAFA} showed that the Siegel Veech constants of the loci $\Omega E_D(1,1)$ are actually the same for all $D$.
+In a forthcoming work \cite{Ng26}, we will prove that the constants $c^{SV}_k(D)$ is indeed independent of $D$ and has the expected value.
+Interestingly, in genus two, Bainbridge~\cite{Bai:GAFA} also showed that the Siegel Veech constants of the loci $\Omega E_D(1,1)$ are actually the same for all $D$.